Want to learn more about Treatment - rinse fertilizer

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Too much fertilizer may potentially cause a chemical burn to form on the roots of your plant.
-Additionally, it weakens your plant and can make it more vulnerable to pests.
-It can also cause the whole plant to wilt and die - so to save it, it’s important that you act as soon as you suspect over-fertilizing.
+Too much fertilizer can potentially cause a chemical burn on the roots of your plant.
+In severe cases, it can also cause the whole plant to wilt and die.
+You'll need to act quickly if your plant has been overfertilized.

 SIGNS OF OVERFERTILIZING

-Giving too much fertilizer to your plant can cause something called a fertilizer burn - this is something that you might see happen within a few days of fertilizing.
+Giving too much fertilizer to your plant can cause something called fertilizer burn.
+This is something that you might see happen within a few days of fertilizing.
 Symptoms of this are the following:

 Burned and scorched leaves

 Note!
-The above signs can also be caused by other issues with your plant.
+The above symptoms can also be caused by other issues as well

 WHAT TO DO NOW:

 To fix this: